cynthialmy/cynthialmy.github.io/_posts/2023-11-17-ai-solution.md

 ## The Four-Layered Approach to Harm Mitigation

 Developing safe generative AI solutions requires a structured approach.
-Here's how we applied this approach in our procurement AI project:
+Here's how I applied this approach in our procurement AI project:

 ### 1. The Model Layer

 Choosing the right model is crucial.
 While GPT-4 is powerful, a simpler model might suffice for specific tasks, reducing the risk of harmful content.
-We fine-tuned our model with procurement-specific data to ensure relevant and safe outputs.
+I fine-tuned our model with procurement-specific data to ensure relevant and safe outputs.

 **Example:**
 - **Problem Identified:** Risk of generating inaccurate procurement contract details.